Hostile Takeover

 J still thought it would just be simpler to kill them.
 Because in this excessively complicated scheme, Uzi had lost track of a key variable.

-N shot first, and Doll deflected the shot with the Solver’s assistance.
+N shot first, and Doll deflected the shot with her anomalous programming.
 The bullet fell somewhere behind.
 The shot missed, and they all moved on.

 Then Doll hid her hands behind her back.